Ultimately, heroes confront death. They rise against the most powerful villains and the worst sources of evil imaginable.

-- After receiving ample training, the hero will cross the boundary between the familiar and the foreign, the Threshold, voyaging into the new world in order to begin their quest.
+- After receiving ample training, the hero will cross the Threshold into adventure, the boundary between the familiar and the foreign, and voyage into a new world in order to begin their heroic journey.

-- The story then enters the sixth phase, the world of Trials, Allies, and Enemies. where the hero will make friends, confront enemies, overcome tests and traps, defeat monsters, and prepare for the big challenge to come, known as the Ordeal.
-That’s where your climax will take place.
+- The story then enters the sixth phase, the world of Trials, Allies, and Enemies. where the hero will make friends, confront enemies, overcome tests and traps, defeat monsters, and prepare for the big challenge to come.
+The cast of characters expands and the central conflict deepens.

-- And, of course, before the big climax, there is a moment of Approach, where the hero makes final preparations and often experiences a humble fall, where their pride takes over or their friends abandon them (for a while).
+- Before the big climax, there is a moment of Approach, where the hero makes final preparations and often experiences a humble fall, where their pride takes over or their friends abandon them (for a while).

-- Then they confront the big task, known as the Ordeal, and makes a decision that wins them the prize.
+- The hero confronts the biggest conflict, known as the Ordeal, and makes a decision that wins them the prize.

 - After succeeding at this task, they are usually Rewarded, but not in a long-lasting or ultimate way.